What the Smell of Your Poop Can Tell You About Your Gut Health

 1. Your Poop Smells Metallic or Especially Pungent

-If you have blood in your stool, you may notice a metallic poop smell.
+If you have blood in your stool, you may notice a metallic or chemical poop smell.
 Your stool will have a "unique and unmistakable smell," Dr. Brown says.
 GI doctors, he says, can readily identify this when they walk down the hall of a hospital, but for the untrained nose (that's you), rather than sniffing out blood, pay attention to the way it looks.

 Advertisement